HaeckGabriel/gevdist_rust/README.md

 </p>

 ## Installation
-You can install the package with `cargo add gevlib` or adding the pacakge directly in the `Cargo.toml` file.
+You can install the package with `cargo add gevlib` or adding the package directly in the `Cargo.toml` file.

 ## Details